MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 Fourth Coffee is a small business.
 They're developing a new internal application for their employees to use to submit timesheets.

-For this workload, cost efficiency is a primary concern.
+**Business requirements:** For this workload, cost efficiency is a primary concern.
 They've evaluated the business impact of downtime and have decided the application doesn't need to prioritize resiliency or performance.
 Fourth Coffee accept the risk that an outage in an Azure availability zone or region might mean that their application is temporarily unavailable.

 **Suggested approach:** [Non-zonal deployment](#non-zonal-deployments)